howarddierking/ps-rest-fundamentals/README.md

     1. Optimistic concurrency using conditional requests
     1. Versioning / lineage
 1. Optimizing for the Cloud
-    1. Hot/Cold strategy using cloud storage - show how hypermedia enables client to function seamlessly
+    1. Optimize for static - show cost differences
+    1. Cloud scale strategies - CSP services enable layered system
 1. A Broader Look // Beyond REST
     1. Duplex channel (HTTP/2)
     1. Event-driven architecture
     1. Overall usability
+    1. Identify the challenges of REST in practice that led to the creation of technologies like GraphQL?

 ## Key Takeaways
 * REST describes the entire system - not just APIs